e-motive/agencyTask/README.md

-# agencyTask
+# agencyPage
-landing page for web studios etc.
+Landing page for web studios etc.

-Simple landing age created per two nights is easy to use.
+Simple landing page created per two nights is easy to use.

 You should have Node.js and NPM installed on your machine.